Set Command Window Preferences

 Tab size specifies the number of spaces assigned to the tab key.

 This setting does not apply if you have enabled tab completion for the Command Window or Editor.
-To enable or disabled tab completion, on the Home tab, select Preferences > Keyboard.
+To enable or disable tab completion, on the Home tab, select Preferences > Keyboard.